 Client: “My manager told me to do x task, but that’s not in my job description, so I didn’t do it.
 Now we have a meeting on Monday.
 What would you do?”

 Coach: “Well, let’s dive deeper into this first.
 Why do you feel…?”

 Coach: “I would have done…”

-Talk more than your client does.
-You client should never feel like they are in a lecture or being talked at.
-So make sure you are asking questions to guide the conversations, but they should be talking the majority of the time.
+Your coachee should never feel like they are in a lecture or being talked at.
+So make sure you are asking questions to guide the coaching sessions, but they should also be talking most of the time.
 Be an active listener and ask follow-up questions.
 This will allow them to be comfortable with you and reveal underlying issues they are having.

-Talk to someone about another client’s issues without permission.
-You should never be talking about Sally’s work issues with Ryan to coach him on what he is going through, it is not right.
-But, you can pull the same coaching tools from different experiences and use them across clients, but this serves solely as a tool in your backpack.
-If a client goes through a certain issue that you feel would serve as a good example, ASK them for permission before you do.
-If they say no, respect that.
+You should never be talking about Sally’s work issues with Ryan to mentor him on what he is going through, that’s not right.
+But, you can pull the same coaching tools from different experiences and use them across clients.

 Keep in mind this serves solely as a methodology in your backpack.
 If a client goes through a certain issue that you feel would serve as a good example, ASK them for permission before you do.
 If they say no, respect their boundaries.

 In summary, remember that to be a great coach you need to ask open-ended questions, build trust, and recognize that everyone is unique.